 Improv Challenge Guidelines

-- Teams need a funny but school appropriate name.
+- Teams need a school appropriate name.

 - Audience is encouraged to watch the events.

 - Profanity, sexually explicit scenarios, or other inappropriate material will result in forfeiting of the round.
 Decisions on what is profane etc. is up to the improv judge(s).

 - All rounds will be judged by outside judges that are professional improvisation artists.

 - Each team is required to attend check-in 30 minutes prior to the start of the semi-final rounds.

 - Games may be announced prior to Festival via Nebraska Thespians website, Facebook or twitter.

 There will be three preliminary rounds.
 Each round will consist of one improvisational exercise.
 A judge will be posted at each of the three events to tally points for each team.
 At the end of each round, judges rotate to the next room to start a new round.
 Once all three rounds are completed, the top teams with the most points will advance to the Improv Finals.